Lacoi/ArkPsManager/README.md

 3. Future `Update` actions resolve `<buildid>.build` (using the highest build id if more than one marker exists) and sync from `Cache\Server_<buildid>` instead of the default `Cache\Server`.
 Pinned builds are also exempt from the 3-snapshot pruning in `UpdateCache.ps1`.

 Check **Use Latest Build** on an entry (or set `"UseLatestBuild": true` in `config.json`) to make that specific server ignore any pin and always update from the latest cache, even while other servers stay pinned.

+Run `Update.ps1` with `-SkipServerUpdate` to sync only ArkApi/plugins/plugin-config from the cache and skip the server-file sync entirely (e.g. to push a plugin update without touching the game files).

+## Backup Retention

+After each **Backup**, `Invoke-BackupRetention` ([actions/ServerBackup](actions/ServerBackup)) prunes that entry's zip backups using a daily + weekly policy, configured via **Settings** (`GlobalSettings.Backup.DailyToKeep` / `WeeklyToKeep`):

+- Every backup created within the last `DailyToKeep` days is kept.
+- Beyond that window, the most recent `WeeklyToKeep` Sunday backups are also kept (one per week - the latest backup of that Sunday if there's more than one).
+- Everything else is deleted.

+Backups are matched by the `..._yyyyMMdd_HHmmss.zip` naming `Backup-ArkServer` already uses, so files that don't match this pattern are left untouched.

 ## Scheduling Actions with Task Scheduler